How I Learned to Stop Worrying and Love Retraining: Extended results and complete tables

 \subsection{Comparison to state-of-the-art pruning-stable methods}

-\cref{tab:methods} lists all methods that take part in the comparative study between BIMP and state-of-the-art pruning-stable methods (cf. \cref{subsec:pruningstablecomparison}), where we added IMP as a method of reference when listing the computational overhead when compared to regular (dense) training.
+\cref{tab:methods} lists all methods that take part in the comparative study between BIMP and state-of-the-art pruning-stable methods (cf. \cref{subsec:pruningstablecomparison}), where we added IMP as a method of reference.
 In the following subsections, we list the exact hyperparameter grids used for each pruning-stable method.